RumenZaechki/ChainOfIrresponsibility/README.md

 }
 ```

 note that the link's constructor takes a reference to the next link in the chain.
-The ResponsibleChain
+The Chain
 framework will handle instantiating this class with the correct `nextLink` reference passed in.

 ### Handling Dependencies